 There were no significant differences in gAUC, iAUC or ISI in the control condition.

-What was the value of adding a glucose load, compared to just using fasting measures, to this experiment and what additional information does it provide, in terms of mechanisms, as it relates to the impact of the long chain n-3 fatty acids on diabetes risk?
+What was the value of adding a glucose load, compared to just using fasting measures, to this experiment?
+What additional information does glucose/insulin response to a glucose load provide, in terms of mechanisms, as it relates to the impact of n-3 FAs on diabetes risk?
 (7/40 marks)

 It provides information such as quantity of insulin secreted (iAUC) following an elevation in blood glucose and provides information on muscle insulin sensitivity, to determine how n-3 FA influence insulin sensitivity.